Where We Be

 central plazas in the city.
 By then we had decided

-we liked the city.
-It felt livable and modern and just
+we liked the city: it felt livable and modern and just

 small enough not to be intimidating.

-Near the central square, Plaza Independencia, we
+Near Plaza Independencia, we particularly enjoyed

-particularly enjoyed seeing Palacio Salvo with the
+seeing Palacio Salvo with its “beehive hairdo” --

-“beehive hairdo,” once the tallest building in
+once the tallest building in all of South America.
+An

-South America.
-An enormous statue of General
+enormous statue of General Jose Gervasio

-Jose Gervasio Artigas, father of Uruguay, stands
+Artigas, father of Uruguay, stands in the center of

-gate to the old citadel that once surrounded the
+that once surrounded the historic district still

-historic district remains on the plaza.
+stands on the plaza.

-Teatro Solis is one of the most elegant buildings in Montevideo and is its premier performance space
+Teatro Solis is one of the most elegant buildings in Montevideo

 Enjoying the summerlike weather in Montevideo